 The education of children is a fundamental value of the people of the State of Florida.
 It is, therefore, a paramount duty of the state to make adequate provision for the education of all children residing within its borders.
 Adequate provision shall be made by law for a uniform, efficient, safe, secure, and high quality system of free public schools that allows students to obtain a high quality education…

 In November 2009, public school students, parents and citizen organizations filed a complaint alleging that the state has failed to provide an adequate education in accordance with the enhanced requirements of the 1998 constitutional amendment.
 In Citizens for Strong Schools, Inc. v.
-Florida State Board of Education, plaintiffs state that the new constitutional amendment is the only one in the United States that mandates all of the following: a high quality education, specific characteristics of the educational system; and the elevation of education above other governmental functions.
+Florida State Board of Education, plaintiffs state that the new constitutional amendment is the only one in the United States that mandates all of the following: a high-quality education, specific characteristics of the educational system; and the elevation of education above other governmental functions.
 They allege that the state has failed to meet each of these mandates.

 The defendants brought on a motion to dismiss the complaint, alleging that the case raised political questions that were not justiciable, and relying mainly on language from the Florida Supreme Court’s Coalition for Adequacy & Fairness in School Funding decision.
 In August 2010 the trial court denied the motion to dismiss, stating that the defendants’ position “renders the citizens’ vote to create a new education article as meaningless and this provision as a nullity.”
 The court also held that plaintiffs and plaintiff organizations have standing and that Coalition decision should not be the measure by which to judge the current case because of the adoption of the new constitutional amendment since that decision was decided.

-After numerous further procedural motions were finally resolved, trial was held in in March, 2016, and the judge issue his ruling in May, 2016.
-Finding that the plaintiffs did not prove “beyond a reasonable doubt,” that Florida’s education finance system is not “rationally related” to a system that allows students to obtain a high quality education, Judge George S. Reynolds held that the system does not violate Art.
-IX of the state constitution.
-Citizens for Strong Schools v.
-State of Florida.
+After numerous further procedural motions were finally resolved, trial was held in March 2016, and the judge issued his ruling in May 2016.
+Finding that the plaintiffs did not prove “beyond a reasonable doubt,” that Florida’s education finance system is not “rationally related” to a system that allows students to obtain a high-quality education, Judge George S. Reynolds held that the system does not violate Art.
+IX of the state constitution(Citizens for Strong Schools v.
+State of Florida).

 Judge Reynolds held that most of the terms in the new constitutional language like “efficient” and “high quality” did not provide judicially manageable standards.
 In doing so, he ruled that these terms were “non-justiciable” “political questions” that should be determined by the legislative and executive branches and not by the courts.
 This stance rejected the prior conclusion of another Circuit Court judge who had ruled earlier in in the case that these issues are justiciable.
 Judge Reynolds did hold that the terms “safe” and “secure” provided judicially manageable standards, but he also concluded that the proof offered by the plaintiffs failed to establish that Florida’s school facilities were not structurally safe or that there was inadequate funding for building maintenance.

-In concluding that the state’s current state system for funding public education does allow for a high quality education, the court issued an extensive 176 page set of findings of fact that, among other things, found that the scores of the state’s students on the National Assessment of Educational Progress (NAEP) had increased substantially over the years, that achievement gaps have narrowed, that minority and low income students perform well compared to their peers in other states and that the state’s accountability and assessment system is rated among the best in the nation.
+In concluding that the state’s current state system for funding public education does allow for a high-quality education, the court issued an extensive 176 page set of findings of fact that, among other things, found that the scores of the state’s students on the National Assessment of Educational Progress (NAEP) had increased substantially over the years, that achievement gaps have narrowed, that minority and low-income students perform well compared to their peers in other states and that the state’s accountability and assessment system is rated among the best in the nation.

-Last updated: June 2016.
+Last updated: January 2018.